 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 5:55 am and the next high tide will be at 6:31 pm.
-The only low tide of the day was at 12:14 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:33 am and the next low tide will be at 12:58 pm.
+The first high tide will be at 6:38 am and the next high tide at 7:19 pm.

 The lunar phase is a Waning Crescent.
-Today we have 10 hours and 37 minutes of sun.
-The solar transit is at 12:18 pm and the length of time the moon will be visible will be 12 hours and 58 minutes.
+Today we will have 9 hours and 42 minutes of sun.
+The solar transit will be at 12:27 pm and the length of time the moon will be visible will be 10 hours and 3 minutes.

-The tidal coefficient today is 79, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 84 to end the day with a tidal coefficient of 88.
-The tide heights today are 1.6 m, 0.6 m and 1.6 m.
+The tidal coefficient today is 62 (average).
+At noon the tidal coefficient increases to 65 to end the day with a tidal coefficient of 68.
+The tide heights today are 0.7 m, 1.5 m, 0.7 m and 1.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Waiorua Bay which is of 1.9 m and a minimum height of 0.3 m.

-The solunar fishing calendar in Waiorua Bay tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Waiorua Bay tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Waiorua Bay.
 The times are generated in local time in Wellington / Kapiti and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: